This is an ancient Taoist story I've been reflecting on a lot lately.

 Thank you for all your love and support.
 Shawna and I are so lucky to have all you awesome people in our corner.

 A $30 donation to CaringBridge powers a site like Chris's for one month.
-Help keep this site online for them and for you.
+Will you make a gift to ensure that this site stays online for them and for you?